Mindbowser/MBHelperLib/README.md

-# MBOAuth
+# MBHelperLib
-oAuth Java library with Basic support for now
+Helper Java library with Login/Email Sending/Rest API best practises etc. Can use for any new project